Mark Zuberbuhler – Chief Executive Officer

 Before joining DDA in 2025, Mark was the Chief Executive Officer for AiMHi, a community living organization based in Prince George.
 He is a Board Director for the BC CEO Network and for Open Door Ventures and has many years of experience in strategic planning, operational effectiveness, and program innovation.
 Mark was previously the Executive Director for Pioneer Community Living Association, Board President and Interim CEO for the Pacifica Treatment Centre, and served on the Board of Directors for the Alzheimer Society of British Columbia.
 Earlier in his career, he was at the University of British Columbia in the Information and Learning Technology groups.
 Mark began his career in the media industry, producing and directing programming for Global TV and CTV.
 His interest in the arts also led him to serve as Board President for the Vancouver Folk Music Festival.

-Shazia assumed the role of Interim Executive Director in September 2024 and has been serving as the Director of Finance since 2015.
-Prior to this, she spent 23 years in progressive roles within DDA’s Finance Department.
-During this time, she successfully earned her professional CPA, CGA designation.
+Shazia has been serving as the Chief Financial Officer since 2015.
+Before this, she spent 23 years in progressive roles within DDA’s Finance Department.
+During this time, she successfully earned her professional CPA, CGA designations.
 Before joining DDA, Shazia began her career as an articling student at a small public practice firm, then relocated to New Jersey, where she worked for a large clothing designer.
 With over 30 years of finance experience in both the non-profit and private sectors, Shazia has provided effective leadership and strategic direction for all financial functions at the Association, while also contributing to improving the lives of the individuals and families DDA serves.

 Deanne Ziebart – Director of Day & Community Services